Your browser does not support JavaScript! Skip to main content

 Rapita have been providing execution time analysis services and tooling since 2004.

-RapiTime, part of the Rapita Verification Suite (RVS), is the timing analysis component of our Multicore Timing Solution.
+RapiTime, part of the Rapita Verification Suite (RVS), is the timing analysis component of MACH178 and the Multicore Timing Solution.
 Our customers have qualified RapiTime on several DO178C DAL A projects where it has been successfully used to generate certification evidence by some of the most well-known aerospace companies in the world.
 See our Case Studies.

 Learn more about our tool qualification support for RapiTime in projects requiring DO-178B/C certification.

-As well as providing a mature tool chain, we support the customer in ensuring that their test data is good enough, so that the timing information they generate from the target is reliable.
+As well as providing a mature tool chain, we support you in ensuring that your test data is good enough, so that the timing information you generate from the target is reliable.

-Our RapiDaemons are configured and tested (see the FAQ: ‘configuring and porting’) to ensure that they behave as expected on each specific customer platform.
+Our RapiDaemons are configured and tested (see the FAQ: ‘configuring and porting’) to ensure that they behave as expected on your multicore platform.

-We also assess available observability channels as part of a processor analysis.
-This primarily applies to the use of performance counters, where we assess their accuracy and usefulness for obtaining meaningful insights into the system under observation.
+We also assess available observability channels as part of Platform Analysis.
+This primarily applies to the use of Hardware Event Monitors, where we assess their accuracy and usefulness for obtaining meaningful insights into the system under observation.

 • Why can't I do my own multicore timing analysis and certification?